 You walk into your child’s playroom or bedroom and grimace.
-If you’re lucky you haven’t stepped on anything.
-It’s a mess and each new toy only makes the mess worse.
+If you’re lucky, you haven’t tripped over anything or pierced the bottom of your foot on the sharp edge of a toy.
+It’s a mess and new toys only makes the mess worse.
 The good news is that with a few proven tips and strategies you can declutter the toys and enjoy a mess-free space.

-One of the problems with children’s toys is that they collect them like your floor lamp collects dust.
-Each day seems to add a new toy to the pile.
-Chances are your child doesn’t play with all of those toys every day.
-In fact there are probably some toys that your child hasn’t touched in months.
+One of the problems with children’s toys is that kids collect them like your floor lamp collects dust.
+Each day there seems to be new toys in the pile, origin unknown.
+Chances are your child doesn’t even play with all of them regularly.
+There are probably some toys that your child hasn’t touched in months.

 There will of course be a few treasured toys that never get packed away.
 However, the majority of the toys should enter this monthly rotation.

 Create a place for everything and teach your child to put things away.
 The largest clutter culprits are often the small toys.
-Doll clothes, blocks, toy cars and action figures are problematic.
-Small bins can do the trick.
+Doll clothes, blocks, toy cars, and action figures are problematic.
+Small bins will do the trick.
 Place a photo or label on the bin so your child knows where to put the toys back when they’re done.

 Sometimes children test their parents.
 If your child is unwilling to put their toys away, take away all of the toys that aren’t cleaned up.
 Stick to your word.
 Don’t be swayed by tears and tantrums.
-Children can learn at a young age to be responsible for their belongings.
+Children need to learn to be responsible for their belongings.

 Finally, your child will undoubtedly outgrow toys.
 As they do, create a plan to get rid of them.
 You can donate the toys to charities.
 You can also resell them at used toy stores.
 Just like you clean out their outgrown clothes, also create a system to get rid of the toys they’ve outgrown.

 Your home is your sacred space.
-By teaching your child how to organize their belongings and care for their space, you’re teaching them valuable life lessons.
-You’re also ensuring your child’s toy room is a safe and clutter-free place to play.
+By teaching your child how to organize their belongings and care for their space, you’re teaching them valuable life lessons and ensuring that your child’s toy room is a safe and clutter-free place to play.